- by Carrie Shaw

 It is often a time of existential crisis as we wrestle with our identity, our sense of self, and the purpose and meaning of life.

-Yet it’s also the place where we confront Life, the true Life of the world, maybe, too, for the first time properly.
+Yet it’s also the place where we confront Life, the true Life of the world, maybe, too, truly for the first time.
 “Our suffering is an entry point to relationship, a relationship formed through suffering as much as through joy.
 If, as Jesus claims, the goal of our existence is relationship with him, finding him in our suffering is the point.”
 (Rebecca McLaughlin)

 As C S Lewis, British writer, literary scholar, and Anglician lay theologian, who experienced overwhelming grief at the loss of his wife, commented, “Pain insists upon being attended to.
 God whispers to us in our pleasures, speaks in our consciences, but shouts in our pain.
 It is His megaphone to rouse a deaf world.”

 And yet, somehow, I had changed.
-When I emerged, finally, I did so alongside a deeper recognition of where I needed to be putting my trust, a better understanding of what is truly valuable, and a resolution to allow the painful experience to shape me into a better person moving forward.
+When I emerged, finally, I did so with a deeper recognition of where I needed to be putting my trust, a better understanding of what is truly of value, and a resolution to allow the painful experience to shape me into a better person moving forward.

-And I recall the moment, still, when I suddenly understood the call of God to mean that I must step forward into the darkness.
+And I can still recall the moment in the middle of that dark night of the soul when I suddenly understood the call of God to mean that I must step forward into the darkness.
 And that, as I took that first step, light began to spill in through the darkness, illuminating my path, and I discovered that the One I was following had been there all along.